 How to spend 4 days in Lisbon with children

 I’ve been writing this post up for what feels like a while now.
 If I’m completely honest, I’m totally suffering with a little bit of the dreaded holiday blues.
 I loved Lisbon.
 If you’re looking for somewhere to go for a weekend break or a few nights – then Lisbon is the one.
 With gorgeous cobbled streets and endless amounts of pastries – what more could you want?
 Everywhere we walked in Lisbon left us feeling inspired.
-It’s one of those cities where you end up stumbling upon little streets full of quirky coffee shops and traditional bakeries.
+It’s one of those cities where you end up stumbling upon little streets full of quirky coffee shops and traditional bakeries, so perhaps find yourself some of the Best Lisbon hotels the city has to offer and take in the scenery, culture and enjoy a relaxing few days away!

 We figured out our own itinerary for Lisbon and I really wanted to share it on my blog for anyone else that may be planning a trip.
 We didn’t get to do everything on the itinerary but that’s mostly because we forgot Daisy’s buggy and had to hunt one down on our first day.
 There’s so much to see and do in Lisbon – we really want to go back again because we don’t feel we saw everything this beautiful city has to offer!